 An alternative to equalization is a technique called Orthogonal Frequency Division Multiplexing (OFDM).
-An OFDM transmitter groups N symbols and uses them to modulate N "subcarriers" (modulation is covered in another course).
+An OFDM transmitter collects a group of N symbols at a time and uses them to modulate N "subcarriers" (modulation is covered in another course).
 These subcarriers are transmitted in parallel over the same time duration that would have been required to transmit the N symbols serially.
-The net effect is to reduce the symbol rate by a factor N with no impact on the overall bit rate.
+The net effect is to reduce the symbol rate by a factor N but with no impact on the overall bit rate.

-We usually insert a "guard time" (or "guard interval") in-between symbols that is longer than the duration of the channel impulse response.
-Typically this will be several times the symbol duration that would have been used without OFDM.
+We usually insert a "guard time" (or "guard interval") in-between symbols.
+Its duration is longer than the duration of the channel impulse response.

 Since no data is transmitted during the guard time, this reduces the average data rate.
-However, the guard time is typically a small fraction of the OFDM symbol duration and so the impact is relatively small.

-Rather than transmitting nothing during the guard interval, a small part of the end of the block of N samples are copied to the start of the symbol and transmitted during the guard time.
+However, the guard time is typically a small fraction of the OFDM symbol duration and so the impact on the overall throughput is relatively small.
+Rather than transmitting nothing during the guard interval, a small part of the end of the block of N samples is copied to the start of the symbol and transmitted during the guard time.
 This is called a "cyclic" or "periodic" extension.